Getting any body to move harmoniously without sensorial input and a central nervous system is a real challenge, and businesses are no different.

 For example, overall efficiency savings of 50-75% have been seen by HR departments adopting fully digital contract creation processes.
 Digital HR tools will save any organisation a tremendous amount of time – a resource that is sparse when a crisis is at the corner and quick actions are required from HR.

 There is no such thing as the perfect Master HR data set, and the rate at which this data changes is now faster than ever before.
 My suggestion to you is this: build on top of a solid, automated, administrative base.
 Decide what to track by defining KPIs that help you keep a current view of your company’s most important asset; its people.
-Measure the impact of your initiatives and keep on learning everything you can about your organisation as you navigate the new normal.
+Measure the impact of your initiatives and keep on learning everything you can about your organisation.
+And you'll be on the right path.